Corey Seager Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.77 team ERA that ranks 24th among all league pitching staffs.
+- The Angels' 4.74 team ERA ranks 24th among all league pitching staffs.

-- Angels pitchers combine to give up 202 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The left-hander's last appearance came on Wednesday against the Tampa Bay Rays, when he threw four innings, surrendering no earned runs while allowing three hits.
+- In his last appearance on Thursday against the Tampa Bay Rays, the righty threw five innings, allowing two earned runs while surrendering three hits.

-- The 24-year-old has put up a 4.70 ERA and 10.2 strikeouts per nine innings in 27 games this season, while giving up a batting average of .251 to his opponents.
+- The 27-year-old has an ERA of 4.39, with 10 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.